 Through this programme, you will acquire an extensive knowledge of China’s economic institutions and the methods used to study them.
 You will obtain a broad theoretical knowledge of international economics and economic history.
 You will also participate in a study tour to Fudan University in Shanghai and conduct fieldwork in China.

 We offer high quality teaching by leading researchers in the field.
 With close connections to business community our courses often feature guest lectures by top management in international firms.
-With a Master’s in International Economics with a Focus on China, you will be able to tackle important real-world issues in this age of globalisation and financial integration.
+With a Master’s of International Economics with a Focus on China you will be able to tackle important real-world issues in this age of globalisation and financial integration.

-Before the programme starts, you will choose to follow either the economics specialisation or the economic history specialisation.
+Before the programme starts, you will choose to follow either the economics specialisation or the policy and society specialisation.

-Core courses: The following three courses combine a profound knowledge of China's economic macro-policies, micro-level development of markets and firms and China's embeddedness into the Asia Pacific growth region: The Chinese Economy; Institutions, Markets and Firms in a Chinese Context; China and the Asia Pacific.
+Core courses (both specialisations): The following three courses combine a profound knowledge of China's economic macropolicies, micro-level development of markets and firms and China's embeddedness into the Asia Pacific growth region: The Chinese Economy; Institutions, Markets and Firms in a Chinese Context; China and the Asia Pacific Economy.

 A Master’s in International Economics with a Focus on China provides you with excellent career opportunities.
 There is high demand for graduates with an in-depth knowledge of the Chinese economy and China’s role in the Asia-Pacific and the global economy.
 Prospective employers are internationally operating companies, various areas of the financial sector, such as commercial banks, insurance companies, stock exchanges, government authorities and public institutions.